 3. We’ve all hoped for an injury the day before a field trip.

 “I’m so sorry I have crutches.
 I’ll have to pass on that all-day trip to the aquarium, lugging around sack lunches, and trying to find bathrooms every ten seconds.”

 4. We’ve all considered throwing that stack of ungraded homework away … and maybe even did it!

 “Nobody will notice that they didn’t get that poetry assignment back.
 I’ll just put 100% for everyone in the grade book.”

-2. We’ve all hoped for extra snow and ice to cause a snow day.
+5. We’ve all hoped for that extra snow day.

 “No, I did not bring enough for the class, nosey.
 That’s why I’m hiding behind the bookshelf stuffing the cookie I didn’t get to eat during my lunch period into my face like a squirrel loading up for winter!
 Do your math!”

 7. Or we snuck treats without them even realizing it!

 “Sorry, you can’t have one.
 This is my jar of vitamins.
 They only look like gummi bears.”